 Douglas Wiebe, PhDAssociate Professor |

 I have secondary appointments in the Department of Emergency Medicine and in the Division of Traumatology and Surgical Critical Care in the Department of Surgery in the Perelman School of Medicine.
 From 2009 to 2014 I held an appointment of Visiting Scholar in the Department of Geography at the University of Cambridge, England.
-My leadership positions include being Director of the CDC-funded Penn Injury Science Center (www.penninjuryscience.org).
+My leadership positions include being Director of the CDC-funded Penn Injury Science Center (www.penninjuryscience.org) and directing a training program funded by the Fogarty International Center at the NIH to build injury epidemiology capacity in Botswana.
 Also I am a Past President of the Society for Advancement of Violence and Injury Research (SAVIR).

 Christopher Morrison, PhD MPHPost-doctoral fellow |